nealjo23/diploma-project-drone-swarm/README.md

 ## Mission

-The whole is greater than the sum of the parts: we make it easy to create commercial applications for advanced drone application (highly coordinated, AI, and machine vision driven) using the cheapest commercial drones.
+The whole is greater than the sum of the parts: we make it easy to create commercial deployments for advanced drone applications (highly coordinated, AI, and machine vision driven) using the cheapest available commodity drones.

 ## MVP